 Over time resentment can result in major rifts and conflicts.
 “It generally starts with small signs, where the partner who is feeling it, may not even realize that they are acting any differently,” says Michaela Decker, an Arizona-based licensed marriage and family therapist with more than a decade of experience addressing relational issues.
 “Resentment rarely looks like ‘I am feeling hurt because of…’ but instead manifests in many different, subtle ways.”

-When you feel yourself resenting your partner, the resentment needs to be acknowledged and interrogated.
+When you feel yourself resenting your husband or your wife, the resentment needs to be acknowledged and interrogated.
 But before you can do that, you must recognize the signs of resentment and the little ways it infects your relationship.
 Here are some ways resentment manifests itself.

 1. Clamming Up